 Yes.

-So because all we got in the one paragraph statement she said, Loretta Lynch said was the whole we talked about grandkids and golf.
+So, because all we got in the one paragraph statement she said, Loretta Lynch said, was the whole, we talked about grandkids and golf.

-I mean, we had a lot of the we have the whole chain of events that took place, and it was in crisis management.
+We have the whole chain of events that took place, and it was in crisis management.

 They literally have a Department of Justice lawyer that did crisis management.